 Recent years have brought unprecedented demand for digital access/digital inclusion, including the need for affordable internet access and other digital inclusion and digital equity resources.
 The pandemic illuminated the long-standing deficiencies in affordable broadband access in Arizona, particularly in tribal, rural and other underserved communities and low-income neighborhoods.
 But digital access is more than just fast, affordable and reliable broadband.
 While everyone should have access to low-cost service plans, all Arizona citizens have other digital requirements met, including affordable devices such as computers, smartphones and home hotspots; digital literacy and digital skills training, along with quality and available technical support; access to digital content, applications and other resources; and help with cybersecurity.
 Many organizations across Arizona are helping promote the ACP and community planning.
 Libraries are key players, providing digital skills training and support while acting as telehealth points of service and disseminating digital resources.
-Arizona is creating a Digital Equity Plan as part of the federal Digital Equity Act.
-This plan will clarify what our state needs are beyond infrastructure to advance digital inclusion in un- and underserved populations.
+Arizona is creating a Digital Equity Plan as part of the federal Digital Equity Act that will clarify what our state needs beyond infrastructure to advance digital inclusion in un- and underserved populations.
 The comprehensive plan will be a roadmap for government agencies, municipalities, tribes and non-profit organizations to invest in initiatives, driven by the data collected to provide the most benefit for the covered populations.
-Arizona will leverage the upcoming planning grant, capacity grant and competitive grant opportunities, partnering with the Digital Equity Institute, AZBSN, the library community and many other government, education, community and nonprofit organizations to pursue maximum positive impact with targeted demographic groups through broad and innovative state and community-based initiatives.
+Arizona will leverage the planning grant, capacity grant and competitive grant opportunities, partnering with the Digital Equity Institute, AZBSN, the library community and many other government, education, community and nonprofit organizations to pursue maximum positive impact with targeted demographic groups through broad and innovative state and community-based initiatives.

-Arizona’s Community Role in Broadband – Activate broadband action teams to encourage local broadband deployment through streamlined and consistent processes for right-of-way use, planning and permitting to align with neighboring and municipal best practices from around the nation.
+Arizona’s Community Role in Broadband – Activate and support broadband action teams to encourage local broadband deployment through streamlined and consistent processes for right-of-way use, planning and permitting to align with neighboring and municipal best practices from around the nation.
 To achieve common broadband goals, rural leaders should engage all interested parties, including service providers, governments of different jurisdictions, residents, business owners, utility service providers, landowners and other key parties.
 This will help provide maximum leverage of the federal investment.
 Arizona’s Final Mile Project was funded by the Arizona Department of Education to manage a request-for-proposal process contracting for the design, construction, implementation and provision of educational broadband services to students’ homes in five rural underserved communities.
 The state should further invest in the expansion of this innovative program helping drive connectivity.

 The Arizona Technology Council supports the AZBSN as it facilitates opportunities for collaboration, coordination, information sharing and communication among key public, private and nonprofit stakeholders.
-The Council recommends AZBSN’s Strategy Report of 2020 to serve as the guide for current and future state broadband strategic planning and that ACA and AZBSN partner on future community engagement and digital equity initiatives.
+The Council recommends AZBSN’s Strategy Report of 2020 to serve as a guide for current and future state broadband strategic planning and that ACA and AZBSN partner on future community engagement and digital equity initiatives.
 In addition, the Council supports utilization of the Federal Reserve’s Community Reinvestment Act funding for broadband and digital access remediation where applicable.

 Arizona Corporation Commission – Examine and evolve the ACC’s long-standing Arizona Universal Service Fund currently geared only toward legacy telephone support in high-cost areas.
 Modernizing the fund as many other states have would allow broadband deployment support in similar high-cost circumstances or be programmatically applied as matching funds to community and electric cooperative broadband infrastructure projects.